Best Keyboard Piano

 It utilizes semi-weighted keys to provide you with greater control over your music and a more realistic feel for learning or teaching.
 Built in to the keyboard are two 25W speakers and an MP3 player to bring you a better playing experience.

-This digital piano comes with eight professionally crafted voices to let you enjoy a variety of instruments, and 128 polyphony.
+This best keyboard piano comes with eight professionally crafted voices to let you enjoy a variety of instruments, and 128 polyphony.
 There’s a metronome with four variations of rhythms.

 Overall, it’s a beautiful designed digital piano with textured keys that offer an exceptional playing experience.
 It’s a great option for players of all skill level.